-Eligibility by Employee/Retiree Type Eligibility Subsidy Amount How You Will Pay for Benefits PERMANENT STATE EMPLOYEES You are eligible for benefits if you are: • A permanent full-time or part-time permanent (working 50% or more of the workweek) State employee who is regularly paid salary or wages through an official State payroll center, including but not limited to: - Central Payroll Bureau; - Maryland Transit Administration; and - University of Maryland, including graduate assistants and the University's Far East and European Divisions; • An elected State official; • Register of Wills or an employee of the Register of Wills; • Clerk of the Court or an employee of the offices of Clerks of the Court; or • A State Board or Commission member who is regularly paid salary or wages and works at least 50% of the work week.
-Maximum State Subsidy Through payroll deductions, using pre-tax deductions through the State's cafeteria plan, where pre-tax deductions are permitted.
+Eligibility Subsidy Amount How You Will Pay for Benefits STATE REGULAR EMPLOYEES You are eligible for benefits if you are: A permanent full-time or part-time permanent (working 50% or more of the workweek) State employee who is regularly paid salary or wages through an official State payroll center, including but not limited to: Central Payroll Bureau; Maryland Transit Administration; and University of Maryland, including graduate assistants and the University's Far East and European Divisions; An elected State official; Register of Wills or an employee of the Register of Wills; Clerk of the Court or an employee of the offices of Clerks of the Court; or A State Board or Commission member who is regularly paid salary or wages and works at least 50% of the work week.
+Maximum State Subsidy Through payroll deductions, using pre-tax deduction where pre-tax deductions are permitted.
 If for any reason you do not have a deduction for a pay period, or if your wages are not enough to cover your deductions, you will be required to pay the State directly for that unpaid amount.
-Coverage will be canceled due to non-payment of missed deductions and the debt will be referred to the State's Central Collection Unit (CCU).
-PERMANENT PART-TIME EMPLOYEES (WOF RKING LESS THAN 50 %) You are eligible to enroll in the same benefits as full-time State employees, with the exception of the Flexible Spending Accounts.
+An invoice will be mailed to the home address on file for any missed payroll premium deductions.
+Unpaid invoices will be referred to the State's Central Collections Unit (CCU) where an additional 17% administrative fee will be added to the debt.
+STATE REGULAR EMPLOYEES (WORKING LE You are eligible to enroll in the same benefits as full-time State employees, with the exception of the Flexible Spending Accounts.
 Part-time employees must follow the same participation rules as full-time employees.
-No State Subsidy - you pay the full amount Premiums are paid on a post-tax basis.
-Monthly payment coupons will be mailed to the address provided on your enrollment form for the first month of coverage through the end of the plan year or the end of your current contract period, whichever comes first.
+SS THAN 50%) No State Subsidy - you pay the full amount Premiums are paid on a post-tax basis.
+Monthly payment coupons will be mailed to the address provided in the SPS Benefits System for the first month of coverage through the end of the plan year or the end of your current contract period, whichever comes first.
 Payments must begin with the first coupon received and are due the first of every month, with a 30-day grace period.
-Missed payments or payments not postmarked within the 30-day grace period will result in the termination of your coverage.
-You will not be permitted to re-enroll until the next Open Enrollment period.
-Payment may be made in advance to cover any or all coupons received, but must be made in full monthly increments.
-Payment deadlines are strictly enforced.
-If you do not receive payment coupons within one month of submitting your enrollment form, please contact the Employee Benefits Division.
+Unpaid invoices will be referred to the State's Central Collections Unit (CCU) where an additional 17% administrative fee will be added to the debt.
 SATELLITE EMPLOYEES You are eligible for benefits if you are: An employee of a political subdivision which participates in the State's health benefits program with the approval of the governing body; or An employee of an agency, commission, or organization permitted to participate in the State's health benefits program by law.
-All forms are automatically processed based on the current processing date, unless otherwise indicated and approved for processing based on the date of eligibility.
+Satellite Employees may not participate in the Program's FSA plans.
 As determined by the Satellite Employer As determined by the Satellite Employer